Orafilynie/Old-BurgerCodeGen/readme.md

 BurgerCodeGen is a Discord bot designed to generate promotional codes for Burger King France's "Burger Mystère" campaign.
 (Générateur de code "Burger Mystère" in French)

-This campaing consist of a code that allows you to buy a random burger from the menu for only €2.90, which is pretty economical when an average burger base cost roughly 5€.
+This campaing consist of a code that allows you to buy a random burger from the menu for only €2.90, which is pretty economical when an average burger cost roughly 5€.

 The campaing is made to give only 2 codes per device, but this project was made to unlock the full potential of it and save you some money if you buy in "bulk".